Diamantis Slaftsakis

-Diamantis Slaftsakis (Greek: Διαμαντής Σλαφτσάκης; born July 27, 1994) is a Greek professional basketball player for PAOK of the Greek Basketball League and the FIBA Europe Cup.
+Diamantis Slaftsakis (Greek: Διαμαντής Σλαφτσάκης; born July 27, 1994) is a Greek professional basketball player for Iraklis of the Greek Basketball League (GBL).
 He is 2.02 m (6 ft 7 in) tall.
 He plays at the power forward position.

 Youth career

 Slaftsakis played youth basketball with Halkidona and Mantoulidis, before he started his pro career.

 Professional career

 Slaftsakis began his professional career with the Greek League club KAOD, during the 2012–13 season.
 He left KAOD, when the club was relegated down from the first-tier Greek Basket League, due to financial problems, in 2015.
 He then joined Koroivos Amaliadas.

 On July 21, 2016, Slaftsakis signed with Apollon Patras.
 He then joined Trikala Aries, where he became the team's captain.

 On July 29, 2018, he joined Aris of the Greek Basket League, where he spent three consecutive seasons.

 On July 5, 2021, Slaftsakis signed with Kolossos Rodou.
 In 25 games, he averaged 3.1 points and 2 rebounds in 11 minutes per contest.

 On August 10, 2022, Slaftsakis moved back to Thessaloniki for PAOK.
 In 28 league games, he averaged 2.3 points and 1.4 rebounds in 8 minutes per contest.

 On July 13, 2023, Slaftsakis returned to Aris after two seasons.

 On July 21, 2024, Slaftsakis re-joined Kolossos Rodou of the Greek Basket League.

 On July 12, 2025, Slaftsakis returned to PAOK for a second stint.

+On 3 July 2026, Slaftsakis signed with Iraklis.